-Another example of the same sort is Navajo strident/anteriority harmony, shown in (12).
-In Navajo roots, stridents must be alveolar or alveolo-palatal, and prefixes (in the conjunct domain, see $\S3.2$) assimilate to root stridents.
+Compounds can resist assimilation rules even in languages where roots are not protected from internal assimilation.
+In Navajo, a largely prefixing language (see (12)), prefix stridents assimilate to root stridents in anteriority (in the conjunct domain, see $\S 3.2$ ).
+Roots are harmonic, with no mixing of alveolars and post-alveolars.
 But in compounds, there is no assimilation.
-Gallagher (2020) notes that disjunct prefixes are also exempt from anteriority harmony; if Alderete (2003) is right, then they are exempt because they are lexical morphemes (=roots), i.e., words with disjunct prefixes are not too different from compounds.
+Gallagher (2020) notes that disjunct prefixes are also exempt from anteriority harmony; if Alderete (2003) is right, then they are exempt because they are lexical morphemes, i.e., words with disjunct prefixes are not too different from compounds.
+Thus, like Turkish, Navajo roots determine the direction of assimilation (from root to affix), and like Turkish, compounds are exempt from assimilation.
+But Navajo is unlike Turkish in requiring roots to have assimilation internally.

-(12) Navajo sibilant harmony in roots, one-root words, but not compounds (Martin 2011:753)
+(12) Navajo sibilant harmony in one-root words but not compounds (Martin 2011:753)